RESPONSIBILITIES OF THE

 (5) Maintaining and keeping current medical, social and criminal histories of all persons under the Board's jurisdiction;

 (6) Observing the confidentiality of records as required by law.

-The Board shall take jurisdiction over persons adjudged by the court to be guilty except for insanity and presenting a substantial danger to others:
+(1) In accordance with ORS 161.325, the Board will take jurisdiction over persons adjudged by the court to be guilty except for insanity and who present a substantial danger to others.

-(4) The Board shall maintain jurisdiction over persons who are legally placed under its jurisdiction by any court of the State of Oregon or transferred from the jurisdiction of the Oregon Health Authority.
+(3) The Board will maintain jurisdiction over persons who are legally placed under its jurisdiction by any court of the State of Oregon or transferred from the jurisdiction of the Oregon Health Authority.

-(5) The Board shall not retain jurisdiction over persons if the court order places the person under the Board only because of a judgment of guilty except for insanity for a probation violation.
-The person must be placed under the Board's jurisdiction for the initial offense.
+(6) The Board will not retain jurisdiction over persons if the court order places the person under the Board only because of a judgment of guilty except for insanity for a probation violation.
+In order for the Board to retain jurisdiction, the person must be placed under the Board's jurisdiction for the initial offense.

-(7) Upon receipt of verified information of time spent in custody, persons placed under the Board's jurisdiction shall receive credit for:
+(8) Upon receipt of verified information regarding time spent in custody, persons placed under the Board's jurisdiction will receive credit for:

-(a) Time spent in any correctional facility for the offense for which the person was placed under the Board's jurisdiction; and
+(a) Time spent in any correctional facility or jail for the offense or conduct for which the person was placed under the Board's jurisdiction; and

 (b) Time spent in custody of the Oregon Health Authority at a state mental hospital for determination of the defendant's fitness to proceed or for treatment until fit to proceed under a detainer for the criminal charges for which the person ultimately was found guilty except for insanity as well as a result of being committed by a court after being found guilty except for insanity of a charge.